No Brake Fluid to Rear Brake when Bleeding: Why? How to Fix?

 Solution:

-To fix faulty bleed screws, you first have to check for any blockage, leaks, or corrosion in the seat of the screw.
-If you notice any of these, then it may be time to find replacement parts.
+• Check for blockages or leaks in the seat of the screw.
+If there are any, it may be time to find replacement parts.

 Something wrong happened to Flex Hose